svtuck/svtuck.github.io/CS201/Schedule.md

 # CS 201

 This is a rough schedule, subject to change.
-Unless otherwise noted, assignemnts are due at 10 p.m. on the day listed.
+Unless otherwise noted, assignments are due at 10 p.m. on the day listed.
 The readings are not generally long, and I expect them to be done before class.
-To reinforce this, you are expected to post a question or comment (or answer to another question) from the reading prior to class on moodle (this is part of your course grade).
+To reinforce this, you are expected to post a question or comment (or answer to another question) from the reading prior to 8 am on moodle (this is part of your course grade).
 This will also help me focus the class.

 | Class # 	| Date           	| Topics             	| Assigned Reading                                                                                                                                                                                                                                           	| Assignment Due at 10 p.m. 	|
 |---------	|----------------	|--------------------	|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|---------------------------	|